globulus/simi/README.md

 # A lambda function passed to filter an array, has implicit return if it's single line
 # Lambdas with a single parameter needn't put the parameter in parentheses
 filteredArray = [1, 2, 3, 4, 5].filter(def i: i > 2)

+# There is a shorthand syntax for parameterless lambdas.
+# You can think of this syntax as storing uninterpreter Šimi code that
+# can be invoked later on.
+This pattern is heavily used with lazy loading
+# and the ife function.
+storedExpression = :2+2 # Parses into: def (): return 2 + 2
 ```
 Functions start with the *def* keyword.
 Native functions are required to have a single *native* statement in their bodies.